abhirupmjdr/CS6910_A1/README.md

 conda install tensorflow
 ```

-For google-colab or kaggle or any other notebooks you can use the following commands
+For google-colab or kaggle or any other notebooks you can use the following commands,

 ```
 !pip install numpy